The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 plot(bb, vertex.label = NA)

-Instead, we could choose the threshold value based on the edge weights.
-For example, we could extract a backbone by using the average edge weight as the global threshold, thus obtaining a backbone that preserves stronger-than-average edges.
-However, this yields a network that is focused only on high-degree nodes (i.e., the large hub airport), while ignoring the low-degree nodes (i.e., the smaller hub airport):
+We could choose the threshold value based on the edge weights.
+For example, we could use the average edge weight as the threshold to extract a backbone that preserves the stronger-than-average edges.
+However, this yields a network that is focused only on high-degree nodes (i.e., the larger hub airport), while ignoring the low-degree nodes (i.e., the smaller hub airport):

 plot(bb, vertex.label = NA)